Bruton's tyrosine kinase: Function

 BTK plays a crucial role in B cell development as it is required for transmitting signals from the pre-B cell receptor that forms after successful immunoglobulin heavy chain rearrangement.
 It also has a role in mast cell activation through the high-affinity IgE receptor.

-Btk contains a PH domain that binds phosphatidylinositol (3,4,5)-trisphosphate (PIP3).
-PIP3 binding induces Btk to phosphorylate phospholipase C, which in turn hydrolyzes PIP2, a phosphatidylinositol, into two second messengers, inositol triphosphate (IP3) and diacylglycerol (DAG), which then go on to modulate the activity of downstream proteins during B-cell signalling.
+BTK contains a PH domain that binds phosphatidylinositol (3,4,5)-trisphosphate (PIP3).
+PIP3 binding induces BTK to phosphorylate phospholipase C (PLC), which in turn hydrolyzes PIP2, a phosphatidylinositol, into two second messengers, inositol triphosphate (IP3) and diacylglycerol (DAG), which then go on to modulate the activity of downstream proteins during B-cell signalling.

 Clinical significance

 Mutations in the BTK gene are implicated in the primary immunodeficiency disease X-linked agammaglobulinemia (Bruton's agammaglobulinemia); sometimes abbreviated to XLA and selective IgM deficiency.
 Patients with XLA have normal pre-B cell populations in their bone marrow but these cells fail to mature and enter the circulation.
-The Btk gene is located on the X chromosome (Xq21.3-q22).
+The BTK gene is located on the X chromosome (Xq21.3-q22).
 At least 400 mutations of the BTK gene have been identified.
 Of these, at least 212 are considered to be disease-causing mutations.

+BTK is important for the survival and proliferation of leukemic B cells, which motivated efforts to develop BTK inhibitors as treatments for B cell malignancies such as mantle cell lymphoma (MCL) and chronic lymphocytic leukemia (CLL).
+As BTK is also linked to autoimmune disorders, recent efforts have sought to evaluate BTK inhibition as a therapeutic strategy for treatment of diseases such as multiple sclerosis (MS) and rheumatoid arthritis (RA).